thinkian/tv-tracker-challenge/README.md

 Welcome to the TV Tracker Challenge!

-This challenge is used to assess your JavaScript coding skills using the [React](https://reactjs.org/) library.
+This challenge is used to assess your JavaScript coding skills using [React](https://reactjs.org/) and the [TV Maze API](http://www.tvmaze.com/api).

 ## Overview